alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

 {% slide assume_worst_intent 35 %}

-often granular access
+If you make it easier to change posting visibility, people are more comfortable.
-controls it makes it if you make it easier to change people are more comfortable because they don't have to publish something with the entire world see and that's going to make them more likely to interact up more engagement as people like to say
+They don't have to publish something to the entire world -- and that makes them more comfortable, and more likely to use your service.

 {% slide assume_worst_intent 29 %}